UltraOS/UltraProtocol/README.md

 ### Kernel Modules

-Defines a list of files for the loader to preload into ram before handover.
+Ultra protocol offers different types of modules: classic file-backed modules as well as raw RAM allocations.

+The following options must be used to request a module:

+- `kernel-as-module` - (bool, optional, default=false) - requests the loader to pass the full kernel binary
+as a separate module, this can be used for parsing additional debug information, enforcing memory protection for
+program headers from an ELF file or any other purpose.
 - `module` - (string) - shorthand alias for `module/path`
+- `module/type` (string, optional, default="file") - one of "file" or "memory".
+File modules require a path argument
+and simply make the loader preload a file from disk into RAM.
+Memory modules are used to request general purpose
+contiguous zeroed memory allocations without any backing, and can be used for bootstrapping kernel allocators or any other purpose.
+- `module/size` (unsigned/string, optional*, default="auto") - defines the size of the module.
+Mandatory for "memory" modules.
+Can be used to truncate or extend "file" modules, if this is bigger than the file size, the rest of the memory is zeroed.
 - `module/name` - (string, optional, default=\<implementation-defined\>) - name of the module that the kernel receives
-- `module/path` - (string) - specifies the path for the module to load in a loader-defined format, if applicable.
+- `module/path` - (string, optional*) - specifies the path for the module to load in a loader-defined format, if applicable
-- `module/load-at` (unsigned/string, optional, unique, default="anywhere") - specifies the load address for the module
+- `module/load-at` (unsigned/string, optional, default="anywhere") - specifies the load address for the module or "anywhere"

 Each directive generates a separate `ultra_module_info_attribute`